1972 American League Championship Series: Overview

 With the bases loaded, Norm Cash walked, forcing in the tying run.
 The Athletics' infield and outfield were positioned shallow for a play at the plate; Jim Northrup hit a deep fly ball off Dave Hamilton to drive in the winning run.

 In Game 5, the starting pitchers were Blue Moon Odom of the Athletics and Woodie Fryman of the Tigers.
-In the second inning on a double steal, center fielder and cleanup hitter Reggie Jackson scored from third base, but was injured and was out for the season.
+In the second inning on a double steal, A's center fielder and cleanup hitter Reggie Jackson scored from third base but was injured and was out for the season.
 After two innings, the game was 1–1.
-But by the fourth, it was clear runs wouldn't come easy, so when George Hendrick scored on a Gene Tenace RBI single, the Tigers knew they were in trouble.
+But by the fourth, it was clear runs wouldn't come easy.
+When George Hendrick, Jackson's replacement, reached base on a disputed umpire's safe call (replays showed he was in fact apparently out) and scored on a Gene Tenace RBI single, that proved decisive.
 By the ninth inning, Odom and Vida Blue had combined to pitch seven scoreless innings.
 With the Athletics up 2–1, it came down to the bottom of the ninth, as the Tigers faced Blue.
 Norm Cash singled, but that was it as Tony Taylor flied to center for the final out.
 Odom got the win, Blue got the save, and the Athletics were a World Series team for the first time in Oakland, and won the first of three straight American League pennants.